bmcghee/bmcghee.github.io/README.md

 Dylan Mumm

 Did initial pulling of IMDB data.
-Did mochups for graphs in Tableau.
+Did mockups for graphs in Tableau.